DipakNeupane1/mse-assignment-dipak-neupane/Week-3-Assignment/Library-Manager/README.txt

 6. Actor is librarian --> can view the list of students who has borrowed the books.
 7. Actor is student --> can list the books what he/she have taken.

-#Note: But for now, this application only have certain Features for librarian only but it could extent a bit more for student as well.
+#Note: But for now, this application only have certain Features(with one actor librarian) for librarian only but it could extent a bit more for student as well so actor could be two for now.
+This application just contains very basic feature at starting but it could contains many more as per bussiness requirement. for eg.
+If end user or bussiness wants a feature like please add a new books with different gerne into library then the main actor would be the higher manager(whomever placing the request/proposal) and librarian would be child actor who will work on that basis.
+Basically, a fine library management system can contains features like,
+1. adding books, viewing books, deleting books, issuing books to sutdents, modify or edit the details of the books, can view stocks of the books, order books, replace or re-order books, prepare books condition reports to higher manager, list of books taken books available count, get student feedbacks, align with higher manager request to buy new books. if that would be the feature then we can multiple actors like, librarian, student, higher management, finance, vendors/supplier etc.

 ## How to Run